stsiwo/seo_overview/README.md

   - remove unnecessary/duplicated name (e.g., /categories/category-car/car1 => /cars/volvo)
   - use only (-) but other special chars like (_), (+), ( )
   - always use lower-case (not Camel-case, Upper-Case)
+3. don't ever change/update the url already in use. this affect all of traffic to the page.

 ## HTML